-- 1. Checkbook with current mailing address - 2.
-Mail with date cancellation showing mailing address - 3.
-Receipt for payment of rent or utility charges within parish - 4.
-Lease agreement showing current address in parish - c.
+- 1. Checkbook with a current mailing address. - 2.
+Mail with date cancellation showing mailing address. - 3.
+Receipt for payment of rent or utility charges within the parish. - 4.
+Lease agreement showing a current address in the parish. - c.
 Citizens who reside outside of Livingston Parish but own property in the parish, a copy of the most recent tax bill along with a valid driver's license must be presented. - 2.
 Teen (T) For minors aged 13 to 17 living in Livingston Parish.
 Requirements for a teen library card are as follows: - a.
 Parent, legal guardian, or other responsible party (aged 18 or above) must sign for the card with the understanding that they are responsible for materials borrowed.
-Any damaged or lost materials becomes the fiscal responsibility of the minor's signee. - b.
+Any damaged or lost materials become the fiscal responsibility of the minor's signee. - b.
 A responsible party must have a library card account in good standing. - c.
 Teen library card patrons may show a valid form of ID when registering; however, this does not negate the requirements listed in 2a. of this section. - i.
 Aged 15-17: Louisiana driver's license bearing the individual's current mailing address OR - ii.
 Other valid picture identification (Louisiana I.D., school I.D., etc.) showing current mailing address. - iii.
 Aged 14 and below: Parent, legal guardian, or other responsible party (aged 18 or above) must present identification as listed in 3-315.a #1 proving status as a current Livingston Parish resident. - d.
-The responsible party must fill out a Materials Restriction Form as outlined in 3-315.b to set the desired access level for Library collections and electronic resources. - 3.
+The responsible party must fill out a Materials Restriction Form as outlined in 3-315.b to set the desired access level for Library collections and electronic resources. - An account limited to only checkout physical collection materials from Preschool (xf), Juvenile (x), and Teen collections but prohibited from checkout of materials from Adult and Young Adult collections is set to the tier of RESTRICTED Teen (RT). - 3.
 Juvenile (J) For minors aged 12 or younger living in Livingston Parish.
 Requirements for a juvenile library card are as follows: - a.
 Parent, legal guardian, or other responsible party (aged 18 or above) must present identification as listed in 3-315.a #1 proving status as a current Livingston Parish resident. - b.
 Parent, legal guardian, or other responsible party (aged 18 or above) must sign for the card with the understanding that they are responsible for materials borrowed.
-Any damaged or lost materials becomes the fiscal responsibility of the minor's signee. - c.
+Any damaged or lost materials become the fiscal responsibility of the minor's signee. - c.
 A responsible party must have a library card account in good standing. - d.
-The responsible party must fill out a Materials Restriction Form as outlined in 3-315.b to set the desired access level for Library collections and electronic resources. - 4.
-Educator (E) For teachers, school librarians, and other individuals working within the education field in Livingston Parish.
-Requirements for an educator library card are as follows: - a.
-Individuals must present proof of employment (i.e. check stub or I.D.) at a school within
+The responsible party must fill out a Materials Restriction Form as outlined in 3-315.b to set the desired access level for Library collections and electronic resources.